hiljusti/manifesto/README.md

 ======================

 What is the true nature of computation?
 A hundred years ago, humanity answered that very question, twice.
-In 1936, Alan invented the Turing Machine, which, highly inspired by the mechanical trend of the 20th century, distilled the common components of early computers into a single universal machine that, despite its simplicity, was capable of performing every computation conceivable.
+In 1936, Alan invented the Turing Machine, which, highly inspired by the mechanicalntrend of the 20th century, distilled the common components of early computers into a single universal machine that, despite its simplicity, was capable of performing every computation conceivable.
 From simple numerical calculations to entire operating systems, this small machine could compute anything.
 Thanks to its elegance and simplicity, the Turing Machine became the most popular model of